HectorCorbellini/encryptor-windsurf/README.md

    ```
 5. Open a web browser and go to `http://localhost:8080`

-### Integration with Other Web Applications
+### Web Application Integration
-The encryption tool can be embedded in other web applications, such as a portfolio website.
-For detailed integration instructions, see the `INTEGRATION.md` file.
+This tool provides a RESTful API server and an embeddable JavaScript widget for seamless integration into web applications.
+For detailed instructions, see `INTEGRATION.md`.

 Quick integration steps: